Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Introduction

-Similar to~\citet{pagent}, the user instantiates our framework in a new domain by providing a set of \emph{prototype components} $\tilde{c}$, where $\tilde{c}$ is a logical formula encoding a useful subtask for that domain.
-For instance, $\tilde{c}$ may encode that the agent should navigate to a goal position.
-The user does not need to provide a policy to achieve $\tilde{c}$; our framework uses reinforcement learning to automatically train such a policy $c$.
-Our executor reuses these policies $c$ to solve different tasks in varying environments within the same domain.
-In particular, for a new task and/or environment, the user only needs to provide a specification $\phi$, which is a logical formula encoding the goal of that task.

-We instantiate this approach in the context of a 2D Minecraft-inspired environment~\cite{psketch, Sohn18, pagent}, which we call the ``craft environment'', and a ``box-world'' environment \cite{drrl}.
-We demonstrate that our approach significantly outperforms existing approaches for partially observable environments, while performing essentially as well as using handcrafted programs to guide the agent.
-In addition, we demonstrate that the policy we learn can be transferred to a continuous variant of the craft environment, where the agent is replaced by a MuJoCo~\cite{mujoco} ant.
+We instantiate our approach in the context of a 2D Minecraft-inspired environment~\cite{psketch, Sohn18, pagent}, which we call ``craft,'' and a ``box-world'' environment \cite{drrl}.
+We demonstrate that our approach significantly outperforms non-program-guided approaches, while achieving a similar performance as using handcrafted programs to guide the agent.
+In addition, we demonstrate that the policy we learn can be transferred to a continuous variant of the craft environment, where the agent is replaced by a MuJoCo~\cite{mujoco} Ant.
+Thus, our approach can obtain the benefits of program-guided reinforcement learning without requiring the user to provide a new guiding program for every new task.\footnote{The code is available at: \url{https://github.com/yycdavid/program-synthesis-guided-RL}}